kx45/SE575_group14/README.md

 # SE575_group14

-Special thanks to Daniel Van Flymen's (https://github.com/dvf) "Learn Blockchains by Building One" tutorial.
+Special thanks to Daniel Van Flymen (https://github.com/dvf) for his "Learn Blockchains by Building One" tutorial.

 Dependencies are: